 Unsurprisingly, having a bloated toolkit is hugely inefficient.
 It requires you to constantly switch between platforms and capabilities, learn a ton of different conventions and rules, and go through endless onboarding programs.

-To help you find the silver bullet, I’ve rounded up the 9 best options.Looking for project management software for your agency?
-Check out these 9 options Click To Tweet
+To help you find the silver bullet, we’ve rounded up the 10 best options.Looking for project management software for your agency?
+Check out these 10 options.
+Click To Tweet

 Second, because projects often have unexpected delays, Mavenlink lets you make cascading changes to your deadlines.
 If you move back one task’s deadline, every related deadline will move back accordingly.

 Workamajig is a comprehensive agency project management software platform with features that fall into several buckets: accounting, collaboration, CRM, project management, digital proofing, and media management systems.

 Reason 2: It’s a low-risk way to experiment with project management software before your agency gets bigger and you need to invest in something more powerful.

 Automated notifications will keep everyone stay up-to-date, and task lists tracking who’s assigned to which content will maintain accountability.

+SpiraPlan is an agency management tool that is clearly tailored toward agile development teams.
 Each ongoing project receives its own comprehensive dashboard, which allows you to quickly see its health.
-Along with helpful graphs, you’ll see category summaries of “Top Open Issues,” “Release Task Progress,” “Incident Open Count,” and more.
+Along with helpful graphs, you’ll see summaries of the top open issues, the total number of open incidents, and more.

 Lastly, the software provides instant messaging and chat, agile reports, and code repositories and build server management.

-Planscope has many differentiating features.
-First, instead of sending your client an overview of the project scope and price tag, you can use the “Collaborative Estimates” feature to agree on a scope and prioritization that fits their budget—and incorporates your rates.
+Planscope aims to simplify project management in your agency, and thus has many differentiating features.
+For example, instead of sending your client an overview of the project scope and price tag, you can use the Collaborative Estimates feature to agree on a scope and prioritization that fits their budget—and incorporates your rates.

 In addition, Planscope offers one-click time tracking, email integration, automatic daily recaps for your client, and detailed analytics.

 Like most project management platforms, RoboHead has a central dashboard where you can view ongoing projects, recent activity, and real-time reports.
-Each project has its own Summary, along with specific tabs for tasks, expenses, files, notes, etc.
+Each project has its own summary, along with specific tabs for tasks, expenses, files, notes, etc.

 RoboHead also has some unique services.
 With the customizable Project Request form, you can also create creative briefs for potential clients.
-And in addition to uploading and storing media, RobohHead enables annotation, markup, versioning, and approval.
+And in addition to uploading and storing media, RoboHead enables annotation, markup, versioning, and approval.